 The following is an example of events that can be supported:

-- Signalling storms: A signalling storm is a failure events where a large number of signalling messages suddenly surge in the mobile communication network, resulting in the network processing capacity overload, thus affecting the network performance and stability.
-During this period, users will repeatedly try to establish the connection until reconnected, thus generating a large number of signalling messages surge suddenly, causing signalling storm.
+- Signalling storms: A signalling storm is a failure event where a large number of signalling messages suddenly surge in the mobile communication network, resulting in the network processing capacity overload, thus affecting the network performance and stability.
+During this period, users will repeatedly try to establish the connection until reconnected, thus generating many signalling messages surge suddenly, causing a signalling storm.
 In this scenario, NDT is used to simulate/emulate the network behaviour of surges in signalling requests on the network.
 For example, NDT can simulate/emulate a sudden surge in the number of UE requests in the scenario of major holidays or network interruption recovery.
 Operators can also select the multiplication factor for the surge in signalling requests to be injected in NDT to evaluate the network resilience capability in response to different severity levels of events.

 5.3.2.3 Verification of network configurations

 Several configurations can be provided to the network, either as modifications to single parameters or as bulk configurations, e.g., as a configuration plan.
 There may be multiple configurations that are iteratively executed in NDT until the network performance, e.g. energy efficiency of NG-RAN, UE throughput in gNB, etc., meets the operators’ requirements.
-The MnS consumer should be enabled to configure the NDT with data defining a network scenario to be evaluated as well as the input information that should be applied to network in that scenario.
+The MnS consumer should be enabled to configure the NDT job with data defining a network scenario to be evaluated as well as the input information that should be applied to network in that scenario.
 The information may include configurations, simulated network scenarios or simulated traffic patterns.

 The configurations can be evaluated for any network scenarios including the event listed in 5.3.2.1